153rd Cavalry Regiment: First Squadron, 153rd Cavalry Regiment

 Though the squadron's lineage traces back to the formation of the parent units of the 124th Infantry Regiment (formed between 1884 and 1892), the current structure and stationing of the squadron begins with the reorganization of the Florida National Guard in January 1968.
 It was then that existing engineer and cavalry units in the Florida Panhandle were converted and redesignated as the reconstituted 3rd Infantry Battalion, 124th Infantry Regiment with headquarters at Panama City.
 Third Battalion was a light infantry unit belonging to the 53rd Infantry Brigade.
 They specialized in jungle fighting and made many rotations to Fort Sherman, Panama to conduct annual training.

 Third Battalion, 124th Infantry Regiment (except for Company D which was broken up and its members dispersed throughout the battalion) was mobilized just after Christmas 2002 and on 5 January 2003, drove up to Fort Stewart, Georgia for training in preparation for a deployment.
 Third Battalion deployed to Kuwait in February and was part of the initial invasion of Iraq during Operation Iraqi Freedom.
 The battalion was attached to the 108th Air Defense Artillery Brigade, 3rd Infantry Division, and 1st Marine Division at various times during the invasion.
 In 2004 when 3rd Infantry Division left Iraq to return home, 3rd Battalion, 124 Infantry Regiment was attached to 1st Armored Division, with elements also supporting Operational Detachment Alphas (ODAs) from 5th Special Forces Group and 19th Special Forces Group.
 The battalion was assigned to downtown Baghdad, based at Forward Operating Base Warrior in the Aadhamiya neighborhood.
 They redeployed home in February 2004.

 On 1 September 2007, 3rd Battalion, 124th Infantry was converted and redesignated as the 153rd Cavalry Regiment.
 Three years after the cavalry transformation, the squadron was mobilized and deployed with the 53rd Infantry Brigade Combat Team in support of Operations Iraqi Freedom and New Dawn.
 In preparation for their 2010 deployment, the squadron underwent intense pre-mobilization training at Camp Blanding, Florida for the entire month of October 2009.
 They mobilized under Title 10 orders on 2 January 2010 and flew to Fort Hood, Texas for two months of mobilization training.
 In the first week of March the squadron arrived at Camp Buehring, Kuwait.
 Troop B deployed to Qatar for a security force mission.
 HHT, A, and C Troops were stationed at Camp Buehring, Kuwait.
 Troop A controlled Khabari Crossing at the border of Iraq.
 C Troop was responsible for quick reaction force (QRF) missions around Camps Buehring and Virginia and an area reaction force mission (ARF) for northern Kuwait.
 The squadron redeployed and demobilized at Fort Stewart, Georgia in December 2010.

+In March 2022, 1-153 participated along with 3rd Battalion 157th Field Artillery Regiment and the USAF's 386th Expeditionary Logistics Readiness Squadron in Operation Agile Spartan II from Ali Al Salem Air Base, Kuwait, in a large-scale, joint and multinational operation focused on "Operational Testing & Evaluation of Agile Combat Employment core competencies".